Is Tech Training Worth It? 10 Myths Debunked

 Reality: Affordable (and even free) options are everywhere.

-Let’s face it: the word “training” can sometimes sound fancy when it comes to saying “expensive.”
-But IT training doesn’t have to break the bank.
-There are countless free resources online, like YouTube tutorials, blogs, and open-source courses.
-Platforms like Coursera, Udemy, and Khan Academy offer affordable courses, and many organizations provide scholarships or discounts.
-Plus, investing in IT training can pay off big time in the long run—think of it as leveling up your career without spending a fortune.
+Let's face it: the word “training” can sometimes sound fancy when it comes to saying “expensive.”
+But IT training doesn't have to break the bank.
+Numerous free resources are available online, including YouTube tutorials, blogs, and open-source courses.
+Platforms like Coursera, Udemy, and Khan Academy offer affordable courses, and many organisations provide scholarships or discounts to support their educational initiatives.
+Plus, investing in IT training can pay off big time in the long run—think of it as levelling up your career without spending a fortune.

 Myth 3: You Need a Degree to Benefit from IT Training